Compulsory Purchase Reform Practitioner Advisory Group minutes: March 2024

 Introductions

-TW outlined background to and reasons for Scottish Government (SG) commitment to reforming compulsory purchase (CP).
-He highlighted the role that Compulsory Purchase Orders (CPO) can play in delivering projects, large and small, that would not otherwise come forward, and by extension, their potential to support wider SG plans, policies and strategies.
+SG outlined background to and reasons for commitment to reforming compulsory purchase (CP).
+The presentation highlighted the role that Compulsory Purchase Orders (CPO) can play in delivering projects, large and small, that would not otherwise come forward, and by extension, their potential to support wider SG plans, policies and strategies.
 Pointed out that the age and complexity of the legislation – as underlined by previous Scottish Law Commission review – prevents compulsory purchase fulfilling this strategic potential.

-TW set out some draft objectives for the work and explained why these can help to frame and guide the reform programme, keep it connected to the big picture and distinguish it from other SG workstreams (see related SG workstreams).
+Proposed draft objectives for the work were set out; SG officials explained the importance of strategic objectives in terms of framing and guiding the reform programme, keeping it connected to the big picture and distinguishing it from other SG workstreams (see related SG workstreams).

 Part 1 discussion